-In 2009, President Obama issued an executive order encouraging federal agencies to require the use of PLAs on federal and federally assisted contracts exceeding $25 million, and this EO currently remains in place, even under the Trump administration.
-Legislation should be enacted that would restore fairness and neutrality in government contracting by prohibiting federal agencies from requiring or prohibiting contractors to execute PLAs as a condition of winning a contract to build a federal or federally assisted construction project.
+In 2009, President Obama issued an executive order encouraging federal agencies to require the use of PLAs on federal and federally assisted contracts exceeding $25 million.
+This EO currently remains in place, but will be replaced with a new Biden administration policy requiring PLAs on federal contracts of $35 million or more once regulations are finalized in 2023.
+Legislation should be enacted that would restore fairness and neutrality in government contracting by prohibiting federal agencies from encouraging, requiring or prohibiting contractors to execute PLAs as a condition of winning a contract to build a federal or federally assisted construction project.
 The Fair and Open Competition Act (H.R.
-1858/S. 907) has been introduced in both chambers of Congress.
+1209/S. 537) has been introduced in both chambers of Congress.
 States also have taken action to guarantee a level playing field in government contracting and that more projects get done at the best possible price.

 To date, 25 states have taken action ensuring government neutrality in contracting by prohibiting government-mandated PLAs on projects funded by taxpayers.